kellyzen/Authoring-System/README.md

 - This repository contains the website source code that interacts with the MySQL database when run.

-## Tech/Framework Used

-- For this project, XAMPP was used, which is an open-source web server that integrates with Apache and MySQL.

-- The system's database, named studiodb, was developed using MySQL version 5.0.37 through the XAMPP server.

-- The Database folder contains the studiodb.sql file, which is used for the system's database.

-- The Dev folder contains all the necessary .js and .php files required to operate the system.
-These files are further organized into seven subfolders (Login, Signup, ForgotPassword, Dashboard, Topic, Profile, Theme).
-Each of these subfolders is responsible for specific functions within the system.
-Dev folder contains crucial system files such as: config.php for establishing the database connection, head.php for initialization, navbar.php for navigation, and session.php for login verification.

-- The following languages were used in the development of this project:

-	- HTML for content markup
-	- CSS for styling
-	- JavaScript for mobile and desktop responsiveness
-	- PHP for server-side scripting
-	- SQL for database management

-- The following frameworks were used to develop the system's user interface:

-	- Bootstrap was used for styling and allowed the usage of pre-built components such as pop-up modals, accordions, and tooltips.
-	- jQuery was used for event handling, animation, AJAX requests, and displaying popup messages or notifications with the .jGrowl plugin.

 ## Key Features

 Below is a list of key features that have been implemented in this project: